cogimon/rtt-component-template/README.md

 # rtt-component-template
-Template for bare RTT component
+This is an empty template for a RTT component.